-The Bible speaks often about waiting on the Lord, especially in the Psalms.
+The Bible speaks often about it, especially in the Psalms.
 For example, Psalm 27:14 says:

 “Wait on the Lord: be of good courage, and he shall strengthen thine heart: wait, I say, on the Lord.”
 KJV